UnexpectedCharacter/upgradeability-using-unstructured-storage/README.md

 ### What is this repository for? ###

-* This repository save the developed 2Share smart-contracts
+* This repository save a example of a implementation of a Unstructured Storage
+*
 ### How do I get set up? ###
 1. Load the smart-contracts into the [Remix IDE](http://http://remix.ethereum.org/#optimize=false&version=soljson-v0.4.24+commit.e67f0147.js)
 2. Deploy OwnedUpgradeabilityProxy.sol